mathewchamberlain/SignacX/README.md

 dat <- CID.writeJSON(celltypes, data.dir = dir)
 ```

-After running these functions, cellular phenotypes and Louvain clusters are ready to be visualized with the SPRING interface, which can be setup locally as described [here](https://github.com/AllonKleinLab/SPRING_dev).
+After running these functions, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/mathewchamberlain/SPRING_dev/).

 ### Seurat
 Perhaps the easiest way to use Signac is with Seurat.
 [Here, we perform multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Seurat and Signac](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html).